 Villars

-A little history: the development of Villars sur Ollon began during the second half of the 19th century when the road connecting it to Ollon, a town located a little further down the valley, was completed.
+For the record: the rise of Villars sur Ollon began during the second half of the 19th century with the completion of the road linking it to Ollon, a town located a little further down towards the valley.

 In 1865, a certain Auguste Petter-Genillard, a merchant from Aigle, acquired a large plot of land in Villars.
-The land purchased at the place called Le Muveran is located at the crossroads of several paths and roads: the Col de la Croix path and the Villars/Bex road.
-In short, it's an ideal location for investment.
+The land, purchased in the locality of Le Muveran, was situated at the crossroads of several paths and roads: the Col de la Croix road and the Villars/Bex road.
+In short, an ideal location for investment.

-He had a first hotel built there, the Grand Hôtel Muveran, which I will return to a little later, as it is important.
+He had a first hotel built there, the Grand Hôtel Muveran, which I will come back to a little later, as it is important.

 In 1870, while France was fighting against the Kingdom of Prussia, Auguste's brother-in-law had a second hotel built at the rear of the plot: the Hôtel Bellevue.

-1895, as promised, I return to the Grand Hôtel Muveran.
-That year, our Auguste adds a theater to his hotel under the name of "salle des fêtes."
-This village hall then becomes the first theater in the Vaudois Alps.
-That same year, to keep the plot in the family, Auguste sells the estate to his nephew Charles Genillard.
+In 1895, as promised, I returned to the Grand Hôtel Muveran.
+That year, our Auguste added a theater to his hotel, calling it the "ballroom."
+This ballroom then became the first theater in the Vaud Alps.
+Also that year, to keep the property in the family, Auguste sold the estate to his nephew, Charles Genillard.

-A few years passed and Villars-Chessières grew.
-In 1901, the rack railway opened, allowing travelers and hikers to travel by train from Bex, a town also served by the conventional railway line from Lausanne.
+A few years pass and Villars-Chessières develops.
+In 1901, the rack railway is opened allowing travelers and hikers to take the train from Bex, a town also served by the classic railway line from Lausanne.

-In 1912, Charles Genillard commissioned two architects from Bex to build a new hotel on the southern part of the plot.
-This part offered several advantages for a luxury hotel construction.
-It offered a completely unobstructed view of the surrounding mountains and the valley, it was south-facing, and finally it was located in the immediate vicinity of the station of the little red train that came up from Bex and which would therefore allow customers to reach the hotel without too much effort.
+In 1912, Charles Genillard commissioned two architects from Bex to design a new hotel on the southern part of the plot.
+This location offered several advantages for a high-end hotel.
+It boasted a completely unobstructed view of the surrounding mountains and valley, faced due south, and was situated right next to the station of the little red train that ran up from Bex, thus allowing guests to reach the hotel with minimal effort.

-He wanted to give this new establishment the image of an ocean liner.
-It would become the Paquebot des Alpes!
-The first spades were taken at the end of the winter of 1911/12 and the work was completed only 18 months later.
-A feat for an establishment of this size!
+He envisioned the new establishment as resembling an ocean liner.
+It would be the Ocean Liner of the Alps!
+The first sod was turned at the end of winter 1911/12, and construction was completed just 18 months later.
+A remarkable feat for an establishment of this scale!

-The inauguration of the establishment under the name Villars Palace took place on Christmas Eve 1913.
+The establishment was inaugurated under the name Villars Palace on Christmas Eve 1913.

-With a capacity of 250 beds, the Villars Palace offered all the modern comforts of the time: central heating, hot and cold running water, telephone in each room, electricity, elevators, and even room service.
+With a capacity of 250 beds, the Villars Palace offered all the comforts of modern life at the time: central heating, hot and cold running water, a telephone in every room, electricity, elevators, and even room service.

 At the time, the Villars Palace was the fifth largest palace in the Vaud Alps.

 The sports building and swimming pool were built in 1928.
-It had one of the largest pools, with a slide and diving board, in Switzerland at the time.
+The latter boasted one of the largest pools, with a slide and diving board, in Switzerland at the time.

-At the end of World War II, major renovations took place at the Palace, the Bellevue Hotel, and the Grand Hotel Muveran to modernize them.
-During these renovations, the Grand Hotel Muveran went up in flames.
-Only its theater escaped the fire.
+In the aftermath of World War II, major renovations took place at the Palace, the Bellevue Hotel, and the Grand Hotel Muveran to modernize them.
+During these works, the Grand Muveran caught fire.
+Only its theater escaped the blaze.

-Throughout history, the Villars Palace and its facilities have been the site of major celebrations and competitions.
-People were almost jostling to come and skate, or watch skating events, on the immense ice rink.
+Throughout history, the Villars Palace and its facilities have been the venue for grand celebrations and competitions.
+People practically jostled to skate or watch skating events on the immense ice rink.

-After the Second World War and until 1965, the Villars Palace made its lounges available and organized tea dances reserved for children on Wednesday and Sunday afternoons, with parents being asked to stay at the door, of course.
+After the Second World War and until 1965, the Villars Palace made its salons available and organized tea dances for children on Wednesday and Sunday afternoons; parents were, of course, asked to remain outside.

-1968 arrives!!
-The beginning of a new era and a secure future for the Villars Palace!!
-The hotel is on a downward slope in terms of attendance.
-The Club Méditerranée buys it as well as the Bellevue hotel where it accommodates the GOs.
-The Bouquetins chalet located at the Bouquetins stop is also taken over.
-The Club turns it into a mountain restaurant, thus avoiding its skiers having to go back down to the village for lunch.
+1968 arrives!
+The beginning of a new era and a secure future for the Villars Palace!
+The hotel's occupancy rate is declining.
+Club Med buys it, along with the Bellevue Hotel where they house their GOs (Gentils Organisateurs - Club Med staff).
+The Chalet des Bouquetins, located at the Halt des Bouquetins (Bouquetins rest stop), is also acquired.
+Club Med transforms it into a mountain restaurant, thus saving its skiers the trip back down to the village for lunch.

-After some work, notably to increase the number of rooms, the Villars Palace Club Méditerranée version opened for the winter in December 1968.
+After some renovations, notably to increase the number of rooms, the Club Med version of Villars Palace opened for the winter season in December 1968.
 The opening was somewhat disrupted by the collapse of the dance floor installed in the theater.
-More of a scare than harm, but the village opening had to be postponed for a few days.
+More of a scare than anything else, but the village's opening had to be postponed for a few days.

-Jean Belin, as village chef, served in this first season.
-He was succeeded by other illustrious chefs such as Héron, Gilles, Pollak, Fayt known as the Duchess, Morre, Batard… Marco Sciara closed the village at the end of winter 2017/18, bringing to an end 50 years of history.
+Jean Belin, as village chief, managed this first season.
+He was succeeded by other illustrious chiefs such as Héron, Gilles, Pollak, Fayt (known as "La Duchesse"), Morre, Batard, and others.
+Marco Sciara closed the village at the end of the 2017/18 winter season, bringing to a close 50 years of history.

 During its existence, the hotel underwent several renovations.
-In 1999/2000, the rooms and common areas were renovated, and in 2007, it underwent a complete rejuvenation and a move to 4 Tridents.
+In 1999/2000, the rooms and common areas were renovated, and in 2007, it underwent a complete refurbishment and was upgraded to a 4-Trident rating.

-Ten years later, in 2018, Club Med decided that the Villars Palace no longer met its standards and customer expectations. (sic).
+Ten years later, in 2018, Club Med determined that the Villars Palace no longer met its standards or customer expectations.

-From the Villars Palace, I will remember a building with a sublime and majestic appearance with its architecture, its wooden balconies, offering a 4-star view of the Dents du Midi, the Portes du Soleil area on the French side, the Aigle valley.
-The interior does not leave you indifferent either.
-The lobby, the restaurant with its superb ceiling, its chandeliers and its curiosity the small balcony, without forgetting the famous Muveran theater.
+What I'll remember most about the Villars Palace is its sublime and majestic architecture, its wooden balconies offering breathtaking views of the Dents du Midi, the Portes du Soleil ski area on the French side, and the Aigle valley.
+The interior is equally impressive.
+The lobby, the restaurant with its magnificent ceiling, chandeliers, and the intriguing little balcony, not to mention the famous Muveran Theatre.

-The restaurant, the entrance hall and the theater are classified as "historical monuments."
+The restaurant, the entrance hall, and the theatre are all listed as historical monuments.

 Today

-In 2018, Jérôme de Meyer and Marco Dunand acquired the property, which then included the Palace, the Bellevue hotel, the Buvette, the ski slope, 85,000m2 of land, as well as the Bouquetins mountain restaurant.
+In 2018, Jérôme de Meyer and Marco Dunand acquired the property which at that time included the Palace, the Bellevue hotel, the Buvette, the ski slope, 85,000m2 of land, as well as the Bouquetins mountain restaurant

-The inauguration of the Villars Palace in its new colors will take place on June 24, 2022.
+The inauguration of the Villars Palace under its new colors takes place on June 24, 2022.

 More photos of Villars here

-RTS Document 1969 with Jean Belin, first village chief
+RTS documentary 1969, with Jean Belin, the first village chief

-Max and Nicole or Others' Holidays – Winter 1970
+Max and Nicole or Other People's Holidays – Winter 1970,

 short version of the original 52- minute report broadcast by RTS